Karin Knapp: 2016

-Knapp returned to action in March at the Miami Open.
-She lost in the first round to Yanina Wickmayer.
+Knapp returned to action in March at the Miami Open where she lost in the first round to Yanina Wickmayer.
 In Poland at the Katowice Open, Knapp was defeated in the first round by Naomi Broady.

 Knapp began clay-court season at the İstanbul Cup.
 She lost in the first round to Hsieh Su-wei.
 In Spain at the Madrid Open, Knapp was defeated in the second round by sixth seed and eventual champion Simona Halep.
 At the Italian Open, Knapp lost in round one to Barbora Strýcová.
 Knapp had a lucky run at the French Open.
 In the first round, she faced fifth seed Victoria Azarenka and won the match when Azarenka retired during the third set due to a right knee injury.
 Then, she beat Anastasija Sevastova to reach the third round for the first time since 2008.
 She was defeated in the third round by Yulia Putintseva.

 As the top seed at the Internazionali di Brescia, a $50k tournament, Knapp won the title beating Jesika Malečková in the final.

 Ranked 90 at the Wimbledon Championships, Knapp lost in the first round to Ana Konjuh.

 At the Swedish Open, Knapp was defeated in the quarterfinals by Julia Görges.
 Knapp retired during her second-round match against Rebecca Peterson at the Prague Open.
 In August, Knapp represented Italy at the Rio Olympics.
 She lost in the first round to Lucie Šafářová.

 Playing in Cincinnati at the Western & Southern Open, Knapp was defeated in the final round of qualifying by Kurumi Nara.
 At the US Open, Knapp lost in the first round to Johanna Larsson.

 Knapp did not play any more tournaments for the rest of the season.
 She ended the year ranked 144.